yourlabs/cli2/README.rst

 .. code-block:: python

-    # or create a command group group
+    # create a command group
     cli = cli2.Group()

+    # optionnaly, tell it to generate argument names with dashes
+    cli = cli2.Group(posix=True)

     # and add yourcmd to it
     cli.add(yourcmd)